kdaily/aws-cli/proposals/pr-contrib-guide.md

 We need to collect and review user feedback to decide which requests are of interest for community contribution.
 We need to tell users how they can provide feedback in the best way for us to take action.
-We also need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.
+The maintainers have limited bandwidth and competing priorities.
+We need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.

 ### Limited information on how contribute